JacobDuvall/TerminalCustomShell/README.md

-# cs3113sp19-project0

 # Jacob Duvall
-Project0 for OS spring '19.

-Project0: This project is a custom shell with various commands.
+Project: This project is a custom shell with various commands.
 The commands run as individual programs.
 The programs (with examples) are as follows:

 oucat - Takes a series of files or standard input and prints it to standard out.
       - usage: oucat <files>